embabel/embabel-agent-examples/README.md

 or [Kotlin](https://github.com/embabel/kotlin-agent-template) GitHub template by clicking the "Use this template" button.

+> Note that this repository uses the latest Embabel snapshots, whereas the Java and Kotlin templates use
+> the latest milestone release.

-Or create your own Embabel agent project locally with our quick start tool:
+You can also create your own Embabel agent project locally with our quick start tool, which allows some customization:

 ```
 uvx --from git+https://github.com/embabel/project-creator.git project-creator